 Unfortunately, many patients go un-diagnosed for many years and once the auto-immune expression has been turned on they will start to develop other organ/system failures and symptoms such as: leaky gut, adrenal dysfunction, allergies, pain, depression, and memory loss.
 Once we are able to calm down the auto-immune ‘flair-up,’ we are then able to focus directly on these systems and regenerate some of them back to their normal capacities.

 We have found that, whenever managing Hashimoto’s and other auto-immune disorders, it is always important to investigate and find out each patient’s triggers.
 It could be various allergies, infections (Viral or bacterial), reactions to chemicals or heavy metals, stress or blood sugar issues.
 All must be dealt with to reduce auto-immune flair ups.
 One specific trigger is normally gliaden, which is the polypeptide found in gluten.
 Research indicates roughly 35% of Hashimoto’s patients suffer with celiac disease and another 60% will be gliaden sensitive.
 There are many tests including blood and saliva testing which check for gluten intolerance.
 However, they are highly inaccurate due to 2 reasons: 1. many people with gluten intolerance will have weak immune systems that cannot produce enough anti-bodies to show up on a test.
 2. These tests only check for Alpha gliaden.
-Alpha gliaden is only one of many varieties of gliaden’s that a patient could be allergic to.
+Alpha gliaden is only one of many varieties of gliaden’s that a patient could be allergic or sensitive to.
 We have 2 methods of testing.
 One tests all the gliaden variations and the other is a simple elimination diet.
 Elimination diets must include all gluten cross-reactors until they are determined to be safe.
 All it takes for the immune system to identify another food or substance as the same as the original allergic substance is a 3 amino-acid chain.
 Foods such as dairy, corn, yeast, and oats which are popular on a gluten-free diet, fall under this category.